Kaelygon/Lacertocyon-plumocrista/Glossary.md

 | **[Cretaceous](https://en.wikipedia.org/wiki/Cretaceous)** | 145 to 66    |

 [Simple English Wikipedia](https://simple.wikipedia.org/) is very helpful, providing descriptions that are easy to understand.

+### Species and concepts
+This speculative species, including the original concept, names, and any text format content, is released into the public domain under the license [CC0 1.0 Universal (Kaelygon 2024)](https://creativecommons.org/public-domain/cc0/).

+To avoid misattribution in subsequent releases, you must either change or remove the original name in the material licensed under CC0.
+I am not responsible for any derived works.